- Instructions for Form 1040-C - Introductory Material

-ITINs assigned before January 1, 2013, and ITINs that you have not included on a tax return in the last three consecutive years will expire.
+ITINs assigned before January 1, 2013, and ITINs that you have not included on at least one tax return filed in the last three consecutive years will expire.
 Renew your ITIN to avoid delays in processing your tax return.
 For more information, see the Instructions for Form W-7.

 Form 1040-C is used by aliens who intend to leave the United States or any of its possessions to:

 Report income received or expected to be received for the entire tax year, and

 Pay the expected tax liability on that income, if they are required to do so.

 Form 1040-C must be filed before an alien leaves the United States or any of its possessions.
 For more information, see How To Get the Certificate, later.

 If you are a nonresident alien, use the 2018 Instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return, to help you complete Form 1040-C.

 If you are a resident alien, use the 2018 Instructions for Form 1040, U.S. Individual Income Tax Return, to help you complete Form 1040-C.

 You can get tax forms, instructions, and publications from the Internal Revenue Service (IRS).
 See Additional information, later.